Poverty is killing the Amazon rainforest. Treating soil and farmers better can help save what's left

 César De Mendes is trying to grow a business in the rainforest without cutting any trees at all.

-Every day a worker comes to Polinario’s house to collect bags of açaí, then hauls them back to Projeto RECA’s campus on the back of a motorcycle.
+Workers collect açaí berries from local pickers, then haul them back to Projeto RECA’s campus on the back of a motorcycle so they can quickly be transformed into jams, syrups and frozen fruit pulp before they go bad.

-Açaí berries spoil quickly and are practically worthless if not processed and frozen within two days.

-At the factory, they’re transformed into jams, syrups and frozen fruit pulp, ready to be shipped to supermarkets.

 The impacts of climate change are already being felt locally in the Amazon region, forcing other adaptations.

-Note: EDITORS’ NOTE — This story is part of The Protein Problem, an AP series that examines the question: Can we feed this growing world without starving the planet?
-To see the full project, visit https://projects.apnews.com/features/2023/the-protein-problem/index.html